rosienamay/LW5_Comparative-Analysis-of-Pre-trained-CNN-Models-for-Custom-Image-Classification/README.md

 --
 A. Model Performance
 --
 1. Which pre-trained model achieved the highest accuracy?
-Why?
+Why? <br>
+💬Answer: Based on the training summary, MobileNetv2 achieved the highest accuracy among the three models tested with a final val accuracy of 84.87%.
+The reason is that because of the configuration error in how the two models were set up in my initial codes. <br>
 2. Which model had the lowest performance?
-What could be the reason?
+What could be the reason? <br>
+💬Answer: Based on the training result, EfficientNetBO had the lowest performance with the final val accuracy of 4.09%.
+Most likely the reason is preprocessing mismatch and training time since these models are significantly deeper and more complex, a short 10 epochs training run and these larger models requires more time and higher learning rate. <br>
 3. How did loss values compare across models?

 B. Evaluation Metrics